 In order to provide certainty about resolution times following a Catastrophic Failure, Bluedot proposes the following.

-From the point of receiving the catastrophic failure notification from AWS, Bluedot shall:
+From the point of receiving the catastrophic failure notification from our Cloud Hosting Provider, Bluedot shall:

 Outages and disruption events not considered to be a disaster or Catastrophic Event requiring Full Disaster Recovery are covered in accordance with the Service Levels.